soundpress/RulesOfNYC/docs/c01/index.rst

 (i) Duties of Squad Monitors.
 The Squad Monitors, as soon as the alarm is sounded, shall see that the employees under their charge quickly form into line, two abreast, and numbering not more than thirty to each squad.
 They shall see that all aisles and passageways are cleared of obstructions.
 Note: Chairs, stools, baskets, etc., should be pushed under or placed on top of work benches.
 Monitors shall proceed at the head of their respective squads to the exit assigned, and then march up or down the stairs or to other exits as directed by the Exit Guards.
 On reaching the sidewalk monitors shall keep their squads in order and lead them a reasonable distance from the building, so as not to cause congestion and interference with fire apparatus.
 When the proper signal is given they shall return to their respective floors at head of their squads.
 Monitors will at all times see that those under their charge conduct themselves in a respectable and orderly manner.

 (j) Holding of drills.
 Fire drills shall be held at least once each month at varied hours of the day, and all of the occupants shall participate therein simultaneously.
 Such drills shall conduct all occupants to a place of safety.
-Where dual operation interior fire alarm systems are installed as permitted under § 8-01(l) of the Interior Fire Alarm rules of the Board of Standards and Appeals, the fire drill conducted each month shall include all of the persons on the premises engaged at work for a factory, and drills shall be conducted at least twice each year in which all of the persons on the premises shall participate simultaneously.
+Where dual operation interior fire alarm systems are installed as permitted under 2 RCNY § 8-01(l) of the Interior Fire Alarm rules of the Board of Standards and Appeals, the fire drill conducted each month shall include all of the persons on the premises engaged at work for a factory, and drills shall be conducted at least twice each year in which all of the persons on the premises shall participate simultaneously.

 (k) Duties of owner.
 It shall be the duty of the owner, lessee or tenant of the building or his authorized agent or their representatives to personally observe that the "Fire Drill" is held simultaneously on every floor of the building and the participation therein of every occupant of such building.
 Any fire drill in which all of the occupants do not participate shall not be considered as complying with the law, except as otherwise provided in these rules.
 The person or persons representing the owner, lessee or tenant who supervises the fire drill at the building shall submit to an examination by the Bureau of Fire Prevention as to their experience and general fitness for such duties, and shall be so certified in writing by the Fire Commissioner.